 - Decision-making skills, which will help them analyze diagnoses and medical records to determine the best way to code them for patients’ medical records

-- Attention to detail, which is required to accurately record and code patient data
+- Organizational skills, which are required to accurately record and code patient data

 - Good communication and interpersonal abilities, even in high-stress situations like billing discrepancies or rejected insurance claims